-When working with me, your clients can be assured I’ll give them honest and appropriate loan advice for their circumstances to help them at every step of their property journey.
+When working with me, you can be assured I’ll give you honest and appropriate loan advice for your circumstances to help you every step of the property journey.

-Here’s a few other essentials they should keep in mind.
+Here’s a few other essentials you should keep in mind.

 Which lenders does the broker work with?

 Some brokers only consider products from a couple of providers, while others offer loans from over 30 different lenders.
-Having a broker with access to a larger and network of lenders gives clients a better variety of solutions for their financial needs.
+Having a broker with access to a larger network of lenders gives you a greater range of solutions for your financial needs.

-What types of fees does the broker charge?
+What types of fees does your broker charge?

 How does the broker get paid?

-Most brokers aren’t paid directly by their clients, instead they’re paid commissions from the lenders they work with.
-As such, their role is to secure the best financial deal for their clients, not themselves.
+Most brokers aren’t paid by their client, instead they’re paid commissions from the lenders they work with.
+As such, their role is to arrange the right finance deal for you, not themselves.
 Some lenders pay higher commissions than others and clients shouldn’t feel like their broker is favouring these lenders or letting the size of the commission cloud their judgement.
 Additionally, brokers should be open with their clients about all commissions they make.

-How does your broker compare loans and decide which is best for you?
+How does your broker compare loans and decide which is right for you?

 Brokers should be able to provide a clear explanation of the criteria and process they use when comparing loans.
 Clients should only be offered products which clearly suit their needs.

-What is the true rate of the loans recommended to you?
+What is the true (comparison) rate of the loans recommended to you?

 Do they have proof of their professional qualifications and experience?